Skip to contents

 ...

-The output is a list of matrices where the hamming distance between each pair of gene expression vectors evenly divided across expression bins is calculated.
+The output is a list of matrices, with each matrix containing a set of genes grouped based on overall sparsity, and where the hamming distance between pairs of gene expression vectors within each matrix is calculated.
 Expression binning is introduced to increase computational performance and introduce a dynamic threshold to identify patterns.
 In the wrapper function oar you have the possibility of storing this result in your Seurat object, so that future score calculations are completed faster.
 The wrapper function automatically detects a previously calculated hamming distance matrix and uses that for further analysis.
 WARNING: If you use a different count filter value, or a different set of cells, these distances will no longer be appropriate.
 In that case, remove previously calculated distance matrix using oar_obj[["RNA"]]@misc <- list().

-Next, we want to group genes into co-expression patters based on a minimal hamming distance threshold.
+Next, we want to group genes into co-expression patterns based on a minimal hamming distance threshold.

-#> [1] "A total of 331 genes captured in non-unique patterns"
+#> [1] "A total of 331 genes captured in co-expression patterns"

 #> ptn.1 ptn.10 ptn.11 ptn.12 ptn.13 ptn.14 ptn.15 ptn.16 ptn.17 ptn.18 ptn.19